sivann/kafkatop/README.md

 ```
 make pex
 ```
-This will create a "kafkatop" pex executable which will include the python code and library dependencies all in one file.
+This will create a ```kafkatop``` pex executable which will include the python code and library dependencies all in one file.
 It will need the python3 in the path to run.

+### Multiplatform building
+If you have multiple python versions on your environment, you can run ```make-pex-mp.sh``` to create a kafkatop binary which includes dependencies for all python versions.

 # License
 This project is licensed under the terms of the MIT license.